bdeployteam/bdeploy/doc/retypeuser/experts/proxy.md

 From the above URL, you can find the instance group `id` (**MyGroup**) as well as the instance `id` (**xxxx-111-xxxx**).
 When on the instance dashboard, click the server application you want to tunnel to.
 The process control panel for that application opens up, and you will see the applications ` Process ID` displayed.

 Last thing to manually lookup is the endpoint `id`.
-Endpoints can be accessed on the instance configuration page by clicking on to application you want to tunnel to and then clicking on [ **Configure Endpoints** ]
+Endpoints can be accessed on the instance configuration page by clicking on the application you want to tunnel to and then clicking on [ **Configure Endpoints** ]

 :::{align=center}
 ![Application Edit Panel](/images/Doc_InstanceConfig_Endpoints.png){width=480}
 :::

 You will be able to read the endpoint `id` and configure properties of the endpoint on this page.
-The configuration will be used by **BDeploy** when instructed remotely to call that endpoint. **BDeploy** will take care of things like authentication, security, etc. The actual caller will only require access (and permissions) on the master server he is calling into, not to the actual application.
+The configuration will be used by **BDeploy** when instructed remotely to call that endpoint. **BDeploy** will take care of things like authentication, security, etc. The actual caller will only require access (and permissions) on the master server they are calling into, not to the actual application.
 Instead, **BDeploy** itself is configured to be authorized to perform the call.

 :::{align=center}
 ![Application Endpoints Configuration](/images/Doc_InstanceConfig_EndpointsConfig.png){width=480}